DP Pensions Ltd

 • You become seriously ill, or

-• Your pension fund is made up of funds transferred from an existing pension with a lower pension age provided that the transfer to your SIPP or SSAS complied with certain HMRC requirements.
+• Your pension fund is made up of funds transferred from an existing pension with a lower pension age provided that the transfer to your SIPP or SSAS complied with certain HM Revenue & Customs (HMRC) requirements.

 The minimum pension age will increase to age 57 from April 2028.